-What are the best books to read in July 2020?
-We’ve previously shared our top picks of 2019 (many of which are now out in paperback) and our most-anticipated new releases for 2020.
-We’ve also shared a list of the fantastic new book releases in July 2020.
-If you’re in search of still more ideas, here’s our take on the perfect books to read that capture the mood, the vibe and the feel of the month of July.
-Not just July 2020 – any July.
+What are the best books to read in February 2021?
+Well, dear reader, we’ve shared our top picks of 2020.
+We’ve also shared a list of the fantastic new book releases in February 2021.
+But if you still want more ideas, here’s our take on the perfect books to read that capture the mood, the vibe and the feel of the month of February.
+And not just this February, dear reader.
+Any February.

 New month, new books!
-Book Light is our Dandelion Chandelier curated list of the most-anticipated new book releases every month, and next up is July 2020.
+Book Light is our Dandelion Chandelier curated list of the most-anticipated new book releases every month, and next up is February 2021.
 If you ask us, the perfect February read is wildly romantic, filled with the crazy things we all do for love – even the non-fiction should be more passionate than usual.
-So what are the best new books to read coming out in July 2020?
+So what are the best new books to read coming out in February 2021?
 Our intrepid team has been exploring and here’s what we found: new books, including novels and non-fiction, coming out this February 2021 that we cannot wait to read.

 .This seems like an auspicious moment to engage in reflection, conversation and active listening about race in America.
 Every time we think we’ve reached a peak in terms of urgency for this to occur, a new incident reminds us that there is a lot of really difficult work ahead of us.
 Difficult days.
 Tough conversations.
 Hard lessons to learn – or re-learn.
 In that spirit, our correspondent Abbie Martin Greenbaum has curated a list of riveting new books to read in 2021 about race and the black experience in America, including memoirs, essays, histories and novels..
 So much has already been said – and yet this new crop of books has lessons and wisdom that we all really need.